polvdw/avatar/README.md

 ### JavaScript

-When the user chooses an input, the js function testImage() starts.
+When the user chooses an input, the js function testImage() starts running.

 - **testImage()** <br>
 Check if the user uploaded some files and store the first one.